 The short answer to this question is yes, CBD oil does contain some THC.
-However, it is a negligible amount of .3% THC or less and thus will not get you high as a traditional THC product would.
+However, it is a negligible amount of up to .3% THC or less and thus will not get you high as a traditional THC product would.
 There are CBD oil products which contain zero THC, but before we get into product types, it’s important to know where your cannabidiol (CBD) is being derived from.

 CBD Derived from Hemp vs Marijuana

 CBD oil can be derived from both hemp and marijuana.
 On the federal level, CBD derived from hemp is legal (if below .3% THC).
 CBD derived from marijuana is illegal on the federal level.
 All of the products we have listed on our site are derived from hemp.

 Hemp and marijuana are terms which are often used interchangeably, however, these plants are cultivated for different reasons.
 Hemp is high in CBD content while low in THC content.
 It is also cultivated for its seeds and stalks and is also used in textiles, food, cooking oils, biofuels, clothes, and more.
 Marijuana is high in THC content and low in CBD content.

 [RELATED BLOG: Hemp vs Marijuana: What’s the Difference?]

 Both CBD and THC interact with our bodies natural Endocannabinoid System (ECS).
 Endocannabinoid receptors occur naturally in our body and assist with the control of appetite, pain, mood, inflammation, memory and more.

 The infamous compound tetrahydrocannabinol (THC) found in marijuana is known for the euphoric “high” a person experiences when ingesting the substance.
 THC works by binding to our bodies natural endocannabinoid receptors to create a high.